autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 ### Possible stop lines

 Following figure illustrates important positions used in the intersection module.
-Note that each solid line represents the ego front line position and the corresponding dot represents the actual inserted stop point position for the vehicle frame, namely the center of the rear wheel.
+Note that each solid line represents ego front line position and the corresponding dot represents the actual inserted stop point position for the vehicle frame, namely the center of the rear wheel.

 ![data structure](./docs/intersection-stoplines.drawio.svg)

-To precisely calculate stop positions, the path is interpolated at a certain interval of (=`common.path_interpolation_ds`).
+To precisely calculate stop positions, the path is interpolated at the certain interval of `common.path_interpolation_ds`.

-_closest_idx_ denotes the path point index which is closest to ego vehicle position. _first_atttention_stop_line_ denotes the first path point where ego vehicle footprint intersects with the _attention_area_.
-If a stopline is associated with the intersection lane on the map, that line is used as the _default_stop_line_ for collision detection.
-Otherwise the point which is `common.default_stopline_margin` meters behind first*attention_stop_line is defined as the default_stop_line instead. \_occlusion_peeking_stop_line* is a bit ahead of first*attention_stop_line as described later. \_occlusion_wo_tl_pass_judge_line* is the first position where ego vehicle footprint intersects with the centerline of the first attention_area lane.
+**_closest_idx_** denotes the path point index which is closest to ego vehicle position. **_first_attention_stopline_** denotes the first path point where ego vehicle footprint intersects with the **_attention_area_**.
+If a stopline is associated with the intersection lane on the map, that line is used as the **_default_stopline_** for collision detection.
+Otherwise the point which is `common.default_stopline_margin` meters behind first\_attention\_stopline is defined as the default_stopline instead. **_occlusion_peeking_stopline_** is a bit ahead of first\_attention\_stopline as described later. **_occlusion_wo_tl_pass_judge_line_** is the first position where ego vehicle footprint intersects with the centerline of the first attention_area lane.

 ### Target objects